DIT112-V20/group-07/README.md

 - Android studio or something similar to create the application that is able to track the localisation of the car.

 ## Resources
+To read more about the Smartcar, please see the documentation provided by [@platisd](https://github.com/platisd): [_'Smartcar gets an ESP32 upgrade'_](https://platis.solutions/blog/2020/02/16/smartcar-gets-an-esp32-upgrade/)
 ### Hardware
 - 1x Smartcar
 - 2x Ultrasonic Sensor